US women’s indoor volleyball league to begin play next year

-The top women’s indoor volleyball players in the U.S. will now have their own professional league at home, giving more players an opportunity to prolong their careers past college without having to go overseas.
+The top women’s indoor volleyball players in the U.S. will now have their own professional league at home, giving more athletes an opportunity to prolong their careers past college without having to go overseas.

 They will get to help govern the league themselves, too.

 Athletes Unlimited, in partnership with USA Volleyball, announced plans Wednesday for a six-week league to begin next February in an as-yet undetermined city in the Southeast.
-It won’t conflict with Olympic preparations ahead of next summer’s games in Tokyo for those players on the U.S. squad.
+It won’t conflict with the U.S. team’s preparations ahead of next year’s Tokyo Olympics.

 “I’ve been a professional volleyball athlete for a decade now and every time we want to make a living and go play professionally we have to leave the country to do it, so to have Athletes Unlimited, not only having a shorter season, getting to play at home for the first time, it’s so special,” U.S. star Foluke Akinradewo, who has signed on to play, said during a telephone interview Wednesday.